turbo-sim/turboflow/docs/index.rst

 Features
 ========

-.. - **Performance Prediction:** Accurately predict the performance of axial turbines based on various input parameters.
-.. - **Design Optimization:** Optimize preliminary turbine design to achieve optimal performance metrics.
-.. - **Flexible model:** The model should cover a wide range of axial-turbine geometries, and should give users the ability to choose from different options for submodels, including loss and deviation correlations.
-.. - **Easy-to-use:** Intuitive and easy setup of input parameters for rapid development and analysis.
-.. - **Extensive Documentation:** Comprehensive guides and examples to help you get started quickly.

 - **Performance Prediction:** Accurately predict the performance of axial turbines based on various input parameters.
 - **Design Optimization:** Optimize preliminary turbine design to achieve optimal performance metrics.
 - **Equation-oriented problem formulation:** Equation-oriented problem formulation for performance analysis and design optimization.